MitchellTesla/Ethereum_2.0/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# MITCHΞLL's Ξthereum Virtual Machine developer portal.
+# Ξthereum Virtual Machine developer portal.